 - This you can repeat until 25 May and try to save as many contacts as possible.

-Quizzes are a great way to generate leads, or, in this case, to refresh consent to your leads.
-People love to test themselves, whether it’s through a knowledge quiz, where the individual’s knowledge on a particular topic is evaluated, where topics can vary from industry news, trends, technology, or even lighter topics like annoying industry buzzwords.
+Quizzes are a great way to generate leads, or, in this case, to refresh email consent to your leads.
+People love to test themselves.
+It could be done through a knowledge quiz, where the individual’s knowledge on a particular topic is evaluated.
+It could also be topics that can vary from industry news, trends, technology, or even lighter topics like annoying industry buzzwords.

 Or through an educational quiz, where individuals are tested on their knowledge and offered feedback after each question to teach them more about the right answer.
 If your company sits on valuable knowledge about industry changes (such as GDPR), regulations, rules, or whatever comes in mind, you can change that knowledge into a quiz to educate your contacts further.